developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/printingzebra/index.md

             printer.disconnect();
         }

-* When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth devices around you will be discovered.
-You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
-This happens because we can not detect that the device is a printer until the device is paired.
-It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.
+* When calling searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH), _all_ nearby Bluetooth devices will be discovered.
+Ignopre or cancel unwanted pairing requests to non-printers.
+This happens because non-printer devices cannot be detected until the device is paired.
+Zebra recommends including the Bluetooth address or Wi-Fi MAC Address when searching for printers.

-###Supported Zebra Printers
-Only printers listed in supported models in Zebra [SDK description](https://www.zebra.com/us/en/products-services/software/zebralink/zebralink-multiplatform-sdk.html) (click "Compatible Printers" link) are supported for use with this API.
-For example, the QL 320 (old model) is __not__ supported but, QLn320 and QL320 plus __are__ supported.